Maps and travel

 Please allow 30 - 45 minutes for these bus journeys in the morning and up to 90 minutes for the return journey due to rush hour traffic.
 During rush hour there can be severe delays as the routes go directly through the city centre.

 The University is a 30-minute walk from Bristol Temple Meads station (please note that the route is quite steep and uneven in places).
 The route is marked on our walking map, which you will be able to download from this page to bring with you on the day.
-Copies will be available from stewards at the station and from the main registration point.
+Copies will also be available from stewards at the station and from the main registration point.

 National Express and other coach/bus operators run direct services to Bristol Bus and Coach Station from most UK cities.
 The bus station is on Marlborough Street in the centre of Bristol, near to the University.
 You can take a taxi to the University from outside the bus station, or walk, which will take about 15 minutes and involves an uphill climb.

 From Bristol Airport

 Bristol Airport offers direct flights to a number of European destinations and has connecting flights (for example, via Paris or Amsterdam) to many more cities worldwide.
 The airport is eight miles (13 km) south of the city, along the A38.
 The Airport Flyer Express bus (service A1) runs approximately every ten minutes at peak times between the airport and Bristol Temple Meads and Bristol Bus and Coach Station.
 Please allow at least 90 minutes to get from the airport to the main University campus.

 From London Heathrow

 There is a direct National Express coach service between London Heathrow and Bristol.
 Alternatively, you can take the Heathrow Express to London Paddington and a Great Western Railway train from Paddington to Bristol Temple Meads station.
 For information on how to get from Bristol Temple Meads to the University please see the 'by train' section above.